jsb58p/CS-441---Programming-assignment-1/README.md

 ## Each Significant Block of Code

-  -I used a single prompt to generate most of the code, then asked Claude to make suggestions afterwards.
+  -I used a single prompt to generate most of the code, then asked Claude to make suggestions for optimizing large lists afterwards.
+I also used Claude and ChatGPT to alter a couple of individual functions that weren't working the way I wanted.
+The details are below.

     ; Global variables with optimized data structures (define integer #f)